Android-PowerUser/Test/README.md

 Current development step:

-The app is slower in the background than in the foreground (branch Faster_background_speed).
+Fix a problem that the app is slower in the background than in the foreground (branch Faster_background_speed).

 Fix a bug that prevents some apps from being launched by Screen Operator (branch Better_text).
 The current workaround is to go from the home screen.